XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 This installs RippleAPI and the dependencies into the local folder `node_modules/`.

 The install process may end with a few warnings.
-You may safely ignore the following warnings: ***TODO: correct? any others to add?***
+You may safely ignore the following warnings:

 ```
 warning eslint > file-entry-cache > flat-cache > circular-json@0.3.3: CircularJSON is in maintenance only, flatted is its successor.